clux/probes.hugo/content/page/about.md

 - 2018 [babylon/shipcat](https://github.com/babylonhealth/shipcat) :: a typed config management system for kubernetes microservices (pretty babylon specific, but helped us control early gitops)
 - 2016 [cisco/lal](https://github.com/cisco/lal-build-manager) :: a language agnostic build system (the [old build team](https://github.com/orgs/lalbuild/people) have a [fork](https://github.com/lalbuild/lal), but haven't needed it much since rust)

+### Roleplaying

+After having spent one christmas sick binging Critical Role, I ended up DMing a near 4 year D&D campaign with an IRL friend group we dubbed `Face Maulers` after work.

+In pandemic times, this recently [concluded](/post/2021-12-05-campaign-concluded/), and am for now absolved from further dubious plot juggling and a campaign related [TODOs](https://github.com/clux/campaign/search?q=TODO).
+Further [roleplaying](/categories/roleplaying/) shenanigans is likely for 2022, if we can continue defeating the BBEG named `scheduling`.

 ### Education
 There exists a dusty, but laminated piece of paper with my name +  `Master of Mathematics` on it.
 While no one has ever asked to look at it, it keeps being featured on my [resume](http://clux.github.io/vitae/) every `n` years.

-This esoteric + deteriorating knowledge is mostly used to overexcitedly tell people about infinities and the importance of good abstractions, but I also solve basic arithmetic at work.
-All in all, a solid use of `4` years.
+This esoteric + deteriorating knowledge is mostly used to overexcitedly tell people about group theory, and the importance of good abstractions, but I also solve basic arithmetic at work.
+All in all; a solid use of `4` years.

-### Roleplaying
-A group uncommonly known as the `Face Maulers` continues meet near-weekly online to tolerate my awkward DM antics/improv after several years.
-This started out as an after work thing - after having spent a christmas sick binging Critical Role - but in pandemic times it has migrated to a private `D&D` discord in pandemic times, and this setup is very nice.
-Occasionally, [posts occur in this category](/categories/roleplaying/).

-The big 3.5 year [campaign](https://github.com/clux/campaign) just ended, and [all my docs for it are public](https://clux.github.io/campaign/).
-Players can now enjoy the plethora of TODOs and solid amount of one-liner prep sections, that turned into hours of speculation.
-There is also close to a week's worth of unlisted youtube content.

 ### Music
-Bought a [piano](https://uk.yamaha.com/en/products/musical_instruments/pianos/p_series/index.html) in 2017 after having fully recovered from violin trauma.
+Bought a [piano](https://uk.yamaha.com/en/products/musical_instruments/pianos/p_series/index.html) in 2017 after having recovered from teen violin trauma.
 It is very soothing and meditative to play something mindlessly from classical sheet music when you need a break.
 It also helps satisfies my habit of committing useless chunks of finger movement to muscle memory.

 If you are considering buying a violin for yourself/someone.
-Buy an `otamatone` first to see if you think you can [handle](https://www.stoppingpoints.com/devils-dictionary/fiddle.html) listening to someone wrangling with a fretless, non-linear interface for years.
-The instrument UX is terrible.
-You deserve better.
+Buy an `otamatone` first to see if you think you can [handle](https://www.stoppingpoints.com/devils-dictionary/fiddle.html) listening to someone wrangling with a fretless, non-linear interface for years. <small>(The instrument UX is terrible.
+You deserve better.)</small>

 ### Gaming
 Well designed game mechanics that require some type of dexterous mastery have often drawn me in.
 Here's some stuff I spent time on over the years..